Ryh1218/Occ/readme.md

 After doing so, run the 'convert_model_weights.py' script to generate initial weights for the Occluder Mask Decoder.

 ### Prepare Datasets
-Download datasets from the following links:
+Download datasets from the following links, notice that PIXray has been transformed to COCO-format:

 [PIDray-A](https://pan.baidu.com/s/1cR0ykp6RAs6lD_ogFxqnjg?pwd=rkz5)